aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 > **Note** The **Project.team** resolver is configured to work with the defined connection.
 This is done with a query on the Team table where `teamID` is passed in as an argument to the mutation.

-Likewise, you can make a simple one-to-many connection as follows for a post that has many comments:
+A Has One @connection can only reference the primary index of a model (ie. it cannot specify a "keyName" as described below in the Has Many section).

 ### Has Many

+The following schema defines a Post that can have many comments:

 ```graphql
 type Post @model {